Questions to Ask a Financial Advisor

 - If the advisor has a CFP designation, enter the advisor’s name into the CFP Board’s Verify a CFP Professional tool.

 - Use Finra’s Broker Check tool to check up on any disciplinary actions against the advisor.
-(If the advisor is solely an investment advisor, rather than a broker or a dually registered broker/advisor, the Finra tool will provide a link to an SEC page with information about that advisor).
+You can search by the advisor’s name as well as by the firm’s name — may as well check both!
+(If the advisor or firm is solely an investment advisor or RIA, rather than a broker-dealer or a dually registered broker/advisor, the Finra tool will provide a link to an SEC page with information about that advisor or firm.)

 What does fee-only advisor mean?

 Fee-only advisors are paid solely by the client and do not accept any fees or compensation based on products that they sell.

 What is AUM?